meanjoe45/JKBCrypt/README.md

 JKBCrypt.verifyPassword(password: String, matchesHash hash: String) -> Bool?
 ```

-The `generateSaltWithNumberOfRounds()` class function with generate a random salt using the number of rounds provided.
+The `generateSaltWithNumberOfRounds()` class function will generate a random salt using the number of rounds provided.
 The number of rounds must be between 4 and 31 inclusively.

 The `generateSalt()` class convenience function will generate a random salt using a default 10 rounds.
 This number can be adjusted based on your specific needs.